CARDONAJOSE/CARDONAJOSE/README.md

 - 👋 Hi, I’m @CARDONAJOSE
 - 👀 I’m interested in Data scientist, Python and ML
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Docker
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Bioinformatic and ML
 - 📫 How to reach me ...

 <!---